Dramatica, Main Character Resolve, Story Judgment, and Story Outcome

 He is dead wrong.

 There is a universal collection of narrative building blocks in all stories, and Dramatica explains them.
 Note the use of the word story, over “successful movies.”
 Dramatica helps Authors understand how to write complete stories regardless of medium or profit.
-Whether or not they are successful at the box office has more to do with luck and timing than anything else.
+Success at the box office matter little; financial gain has more to do with luck and timing than anything else.

 Every single film Mr. Mandell lists as not fitting a story paradigm, “fits” into Dramatica’s understanding of story, without caveats and without any rules broken.
 Why?
 Because When Harry Met Sally, The Social Network, The King’s Speech, The Godfather, American Beauty, Juno, and The Wrestler all follow one simple story formula: They were trying to say something meaningful.

-They fit because, in the end, Dramatica is simply helping Authors communicate the meaning of their story.
+They fit because Dramatica is simply helping Authors effectively communicate the meaning of their story.

 The creators of the theory didn’t examine a bunch of films and find patterns with which they could apply their own trademarked sequence list to.
-Instead, they turned off their DVD players (well, VCRs back then) and asked Why do stories exist in the first place?
+Instead, they turned off their DVD players (well, VCRs back then) and asked Why do stories exist?
 Taking that more psychology-based approach, they came to the conclusion that stories represent a model of the human mind trying to solve a problem.
 From there they found the reason for characters, the reason for plot, the reason for theme, and the reason for a whole host of other conceptual items present within complete stories.

-It is through this analogy, story as a model of the human mind, that provides writers a truly accurate understanding of story structure.
+It is through this analogy, story as a model of the human mind, that gives writers a truly accurate understanding of story structure.

 In contrast, Mr. Mandell’s analogy of the wine glass as structure only serves to confuse the issue.
 To summarize, Mandell’s contention is that the wine is the “story”, while the glass itself is structure.
 Those who are wine-driven eschew story structure formulas to focus on the best part of writing: